smclelland/blender/Readme.md

   - Multiple sub-apps each with it's own dependency chain
     - Name spacing
-    - Common and app specific vendor scripts.  i.e. Admin requires backbone.js but the main site does not.
+    - Common and app specific vendor scripts.  i.e. Admin requires backbone.js but the main site does not

   - CDN support

-  - Automatic wrapping in requirejs AMD compliant modules
+  - Automatic wrapping in requirejs, AMD compliant modules
     - Optional wrapping of vendor provided

   - Production builds